JanSharp/VRCEntitySystem/notes.md

   - [ ] the entity prototype definition, if it exists
   - [ ] the entity prototype, if present in the scene
   - [ ] a read only list of entity extensions
+- [ ] maybe make pre instantiated entities export a flag indicating whether they've been moved from their original location to give the option to not import their locations.
+This enables moving pre instantiated entities in the scene and then importing old data while retaining the change in default location.